dscook/topic-classification-with-kbs/README.md

    format: Anchor Texts, Article Categories and SKOS Categories.
    Note you will need to unbzip them `bzip2 -d <filename>`.
 1. For MeSH upload the `mesh2019.nt` file downloaded from ftp://ftp.nlm.nih.gov/online/mesh/rdf/2019/.

+### Root Topic Filtering

+The RDF topic hierarchies must be pruned so the only topics accessible are those that relate to the classification problem at hand.
+This is done for both DBpedia and MeSH, however in the latter case everything is simply marked as accessible as MeSH only contains medical topics and does not need filtering like the general purpose knowledge base of DBpedia.
+For DBpedia:

+1. Edit `kb-classifier/kb_common.py` so that `dataset = 'rcv1_wiki'`.
+1. Run the topic hierarchy pruner: `cd kb-classifier` then `python prune.py`.

+For MeSH:

+1. Edit `kb-classifier/kb_common.py` so that `dataset = 'uvigomed_mesh'`.
+1. Run the topic hierarchy pruner: `cd kb-classifier` then `python prune.py`.